FieldCommGroup/HART-IP-Developer-Kit/README.md

 ## Related Documents

-Spec for the flow device

-Summary of HART commands for non-members?

-Any Other docs that we would furnish?

-## Contents

 | **Item** | **Link** | **Description** | **Status**|
 |----------|----------|-----------------|-----------|
 | Guidance | Flow Device Specification | what it does |  Draft.
 PDF or md?
 On github or support site?|